How Secure is Your Website Against Cyberattacks?

 Pay attention to the news and you can’t help but hear about another massive data breach or successful cyber attack.
 While most hacks don’t result in gas shortages that threaten to undermine the country’s infrastructure, cyberattacks cause significant financial damage to every industry in the world.

-In 2019 alone, the healthcare industry lost an estimated $25 billion to ransomware attacks, and the cost of data breaches has steadily increased as cyber criminals continue to refine their ability to compromise computer systems.
+In 2019 alone, the healthcare industry lost an estimated $25 billion to ransomware attacks, and the cost of data breaches has steadily increased as cybercriminals continue to refine their ability to compromise computer systems.
 Every minute, $2.9 million is lost as a result of cybercrime.
-By 2025, industry experts predict that cybercrime will cost the world over $10 trillion dollars annually.
+By 2025, industry experts predict that cybercrime will cost the world over $10 trillion annually.

-If you are a small business owner, it’s easy to think your website won’t catch the attention of hackers looking to score a major payday.
-However, cyber attacks against small businesses continue to increase every year.
-Industry experts estimate that cyber attacks will cost small businesses $5 trillion dollars by 2025.
+If you are a small business owner, it’s easy to think your website won’t catch the attention of hackers looking to score a significant payday.
+However, cyberattacks against small businesses continue to increase every year.
+Industry experts estimate that cyber attacks will cost small businesses $5 trillion by 2025.

 As more businesses embrace remote working, the threat computer systems face continues to grow each time an employee logs on from a non-secure location.
 These portals into your website’s systems provide hackers the opportunity to attack your business in a variety of different ways.

 Perhaps the easiest and most effective way of attacking a website, a denial of service attack doesn’t steal sensitive data but can still bring a business to its knees.

 In a denial of service attack, computer programs commonly referred to as bots send repeated requests to access a website.
 Most sites can handle thousands of simultaneous requests for access.
 However, when that number becomes tens of thousands, the system crashes under the burden.
 Once this occurs, no one can visit the site because the system cannot respond to any request for access.